wkeiss/LearnWebDevelopment/README.md

 ## Next >> Projects

 It's neccessary to build at least one website when you learning web development.
-I wrote a single page all by my hands except the design.
+I wrote a single page all by my hands based on an open website design.
 I used [this open source design](https://themewagon.com/themes/timer-free-responsive-multi-page-personal-bootstrap-template/).
 You can see my codes of my first site `timer` in [the file named timer](/timer).
 And I also wrote [a note to record this first exprience of building a website](https://www.cindyli.top/What-I-learned-from-Building-My-First-Website/).

 After finished the CSS layout and Javascript Tutorial, I was interested in wrote a web applicaiton can post small thoughts.
 So I learnt django and build a project `lonely Island`.
 The Lonely Island project is in [this respository](https://github.com/wkeiss/lonelyisland).

+## Next >> Learning React

+When you're browser Front-End job description, you will see some of them will need you know some Front-End framework like Vue, or library like React.
+I choose React to learn firstly because of some positions I am interested in require in React.
+And I met a challenge which is good for pratice building a dynamic layout with React.
+Through this my first React app, I know the basic of how to apply React, how the React JSX is.
+Here is [my first react app code](/1st_React-App).

 ## Contributing guidelines